SoftwareHeritage/swh-core/docs/config.md

 ### Singleton

-Singletons objects are syntactically similar to instances.
+Singletons objects are syntactically identical to instances.
 Unless otherwise stated, the same rules apply.

-They do not have a type, so they have no schema or attached semantics.
+They are mere literals, with no associated component type.
 For consistency, they live at in a special dummy namespace, namely "_".

 They are instantiated as a tree whose root is a mapping, and subsequent levels may